-While the fuel discounts will be minimal with AtoB because most fuel stations add a credit card surcharge (the card runs on Visa's payment rails), the card can be used anywhere Visa is accepted.
+When using the AtoB Driver App, fuel discounts average 10-15¢ but can get as high as 25¢.
+Without using the app, the fuel discounts may be minimal with AtoB because most fuel stations add a credit card surcharge (the card runs on Visa's payment rails).
+While the surcharge isn't ideal, the card can be used anywhere Visa is accepted which is another perk.

 The main draw of the card is that businesses can get a line of credit from AtoB without a credit check or personal guarantee.
 The AtoB card has weekly balance limits for its users, though they are increased quickly.
 One testimonial on the official website states the spending limit was increased from $1,600 to $2,500 within 10 minutes of requesting.
 According to the AtoB FAQ, the payment terms are net 0–7, depending on the card user’s financial health.

 Additionally, because the company reports payment history to Experian, businesses can use the card to build their credit score.